+Who the seed funder of it.
 Yeah.
-And had a few years there and then end of 2014, we decided to leave and we set up Ken Ryzen and January 2015.
+And had a few years there.
+And then end of 2014, we decided to leave and we set up Ken Rising in January 2015.

 Okay, cool.
-So, so at night, Frank, it was European based, and then the move to courting was more UK focused.
+So, so at night, Frank, it was European based, and then the move to courting was more UK focus.
 Yeah.

 It's interesting.
 We've actually we've gone from big geographies right the way down say at night.
 Frank.
 It was all over Europe.
 What a rotten night.
 Frank.
 You want to call it night?
-Frank.
+Frank?
 Investment management was all over Europe, so it was, you know, flying to Sweden, Netherlands, Denmark, Poland, Germany, Spain, you know, all of these places.
 And, and it was, you know, fun.